BluePlanetResearch/proposals/HealthDataNet-v4.md

 types of surgeries performed.
 They need to collaborate amongst each other but are wary of this due to competition.

-We hope to provide a private collaborative mechanism for various types of stakeholders within this vertical.
-The proposed paradigm should include an inexpensive, decentralized storage solution (e.g. Filecoin), absolute control of data in the hands of the individual data providing company with fine-grained layers of privacy provided by Ocean Protocol and Datona Labs.
-Furthermore, the providers should be able to publish their dataset attributes / metadata with compute-to-data permissions on the Ocean Marketplace.
-A data guild- / individual data provider- authorized customer will be allowed to run compute-to-data ML algorithms on these datasets and to access the predictive models / insights outputted by the algorithm.
+We believe two key requirements need to be met to onboard healthcare data stakeholders.
+A legal mechanism to store and monetize the data, and, a collaborative mechanism that ensures the individual datasets remain private.
+Our proposed paradigm includes an inexpensive, decentralized storage solution (e.g. Filecoin), absolute control of data in the hands of the individual data providing company with fine-grained layers of privacy.
+Furthermore, the providers should be able to publish their dataset attributes / metadata with compute-to-data permissions within the bubble.
+A data guild- / individual data provider- authorized customer should be allowed to run compute-to-data ML algorithms on these datasets and to access the predictive models / insights outputted by the algorithm.

-Aligning the incentives and providing assured privacy and security for patients, data aggregators, service providers and consumers using Ocean Protocol and Datona Labs technology will be the primary goal.
-Data aggregators / providers (neurophysiology companies) will avail of lowered storage costs as well as a new revenue stream.
-In addition, machine learning developers and data consumers (e.g. other neurophysiology companies, payors etc) will also benefit from compute-to-data access to real patient data.
+Demonstrating assured privacy and security for patients, data aggregators, service providers and consumers using Ocean Protocol and Datona Labs technology will be the primary goal for this proposal.

 Using inputs from these stakeholders and after consultation / collaboration with the Ocean Protocol developer community, the team will outline legal and realistic solution/s to these problems based on the paradigm described above.
-The uniqueness of the paradigm resides in its decentralized nature (no single target), immutability, access tracking and compute-to-data capabilities that preserve patient rights and privacy.

 ### Project Deliverables

 #### Any prior work completed thus far?

-The project lead has published two test datasets (vital_signs_1 & 2) on the Ocean Marketplace using the Rinkeby network.
-He is currently working publishing an appropriate compute-to-data ML algorithm.
-To achieve this, he is contributing to the Algovera AI hacking sessions actively.
+The project lead has **published two test datasets (vital\_signs\_1 & 2)** which can be used for predictive models using supervised learning.
+The supervised learning algorithm is also working using R code and is able to predict a patient’s insurance status.
+We will publish this as an appropriate compute-to-data ML algorithm as part of our deliverables.
+Running these ‘useful in real-life’ predictive models do not require specialized compute infrastructure (e.g. GPUs) and are appropriate as a proof-of-concept.
+The project lead is also contributing to the Algovera AI hacking sessions actively to understand the intricacies of compute-to-data.
+Basic code for privacy bubbles is mature and will be appropriately customised.

 #### What is the project roadmap?

 The milestones will be worked on concurrently and delivery dates are an approximate projection

-Filecoin Plus storage and retrieval - End of January 2022
+Filecoin Plus storage and retrieval of dataset - End of January 2022

-Publishing a private dataset resembling healthcare data and a relevant compute-to-data algorithm on Ocean Marketplace - Feb 2022
+Publishing a private dataset suitable for supervised learning algorithms and a relevant compute-to-data algorithm on Ocean Marketplace - Feb 2022

 Custom ‘bubble’ to allow multiple variations of access and permissions for all types of stakeholders - Feb 2022

-Authorized customer purchases access to the dataset with permission to run the approved algorithm, runs the algorithm and takes delivery of the output - March 2022
+Authorized customer (Ocean community member for the proof-of-concept) purchases access to the dataset with permission to run the approved algorithm, runs the algorithm and takes delivery of the predictive model described earlier - March 2022

+Once we have a proof-of-concept, we will approach neurophysiology companies for outreach and iterate on the paradigm using their inputs.

+We hope to deploy our service when a good market-fit is achieved, perhaps, requiring multiple iterations of our paradigm along with other necessary developmental processes.

 #### Final delivery of proof-of-concept paradigm